 For academic professors, research assistants, and graduate students, collaborating with Sensorica is not just an ideological choice; it's a practical solution to some of the most persistent challenges in academic research.

-Access to Custom, Cutting-Edge Tools: Does your research require a specific piece of equipment that doesn't exist?
+- Access to Custom, Cutting-Edge Tools: Does your research require a specific piece of equipment that doesn't exist?
 The Sensorica network can work with your lab to design, prototype, and fabricate a tool tailored to your exact specifications.
 Stop adapting your experiments to the tools; start building tools for your experiments.
+See past and current projects.

-Tap into Interdisciplinary Expertise: Break out of the institutional silo.
+- Tap into Interdisciplinary Expertise: Break out of the institutional silo.
 Partnering with Sensorica gives you access to a global network of engineers, programmers, and designers who can bring invaluable skills and new perspectives to your research challenges.
+Join Sensorica's Forum.

-Unparalleled Training Opportunities: Offer your graduate students and postdocs a unique opportunity to participate in open-source hardware development.
-This provides them with highly sought-after practical skills in design, fabrication, and collaborative project management, making them more competitive in both academic and industry job markets.
+- Unparalleled Training Opportunities: Offer your graduate students and postdocs a unique opportunity to participate in open-source hardware development.
+This provides them with highly sought-after practical skills in design, fabrication, and collaborative project management, making them more competitive in both academic and industry job markets. (see the Intterns page on Sensorica)

 Sensorica has a deep understanding of how to build interfaces between the open, P2P world and traditional institutions.
 They have developed the legal and organizational frameworks to make these partnerships successful, ensuring clarity on intellectual property and project goals.